jaroberti/metScanR/README.md

 ### Tutorial:

-A tutorial is provided at: https://jaroberti.github.io/metScanR/tutorials/intro.html
+A tutorial is provided at: https://jaroberti.github.io/metScanR/tutorials/intro.html.

+**Update (2018-09-21)** : Please note, the tutorial is a bit out of date.
+We're hoping to update the tutorial in the near future.

 ### CRAN PDF:
 https://cran.r-project.org/web/packages/metScanR/metScanR.pdf

 ### The metScanR Database: <a id="refDatabase"></a>

-The current version of the *metScanR DB* is *v2.2.0* and currently contains metadata from **107,126 stations**, worldwide.
+The current version of the *metScanR DB* is *v2.3.0* and currently contains metadata from **157,655 stations**, worldwide.
 The DB is updated frequently and hosted externally of the *metScanR* package.
 Upon loading the *metScanR* package via `library(metScanR)`, the DB is accessed via internet connection and installed locally to the user's computer.
 The provenance of the DB is detailed below:

 * **v1.0.0**  *2017-01-18* Initial release.
 Database was in dataframe format and hosted with the R package.
 Database comprised ~13,000 sites from the US and parts of Canada.
 * **v2.0.0** *2017-05-18* Major release.
 Database converted to list format with content (below).
 Database contains 106,933 stations from around the world and is hosted externally and independent from the *metScanR* package.
 The new list format now includes: